 Applying for Participation

 Two criterion must be met in order to be eligible for participation in the program.
 The first criteria is your agency must be a governmental agency whose primary function is the enforcement of applicable federal, state, and local laws.
 The second is you must have at least one full time compensated officer who is TCOLE certified and has the authority to arrest and apprehend.
-Three steps must be completed in order to participate in the program: a completed 16 page Application Packet must be signed and submitted (to firstname.lastname@example.org) for approval.
-Once approved, the agency has 6 months for at least one screener to set up accounts in the FAMWEB, AMPS & RTD Business Portal websites and attend the mandatory training class prior to any requests for property being approved.
-In order to remain active in the program, an updated Application Packet must be submitted annually by Sept 1 (as well as every time an agency's contact info or POC's change).
+Three steps must be completed in order to be fully enrolled in the program: a completed 20 page Application Packet must be signed and submitted (to email@example.com) ) for approval.
+Once approved, the agency has 6 months for at least one screener to set up accounts in the FAMWEB, AMPS & RTD Business Portal websites and attend the mandatory training class.
+In order to remain active in the program, an updated Application Packet must be submitted annually by Aug 1 (as well as every time an agency's contact info or POC's change).

 Screening (Requesting Property)